vianneychin/Two-Player-Connect-Four/README.md

 # 2-Player-Connect-4
- <p>A simple two-player Connect Four game that is identical to one you would find in a coffee shop.</p>
+A simple two-player Connect Four game that is identical to one you would find in a coffee shop
 ![alt text](https://i.imgur.com/4Hh98Sk.png)